The 3 dangers, trials and tribulations of mushroom hunting in France:

 A walking stick or wooden staff

-Mushrooms are often hidden under shrubs, dead leaves, in dense grass and other hidden places so it’s helpful to have a walking staff or stick to gently spread everything that covers the mushrooms without damaging them during your mushroom hunt.
+Mushrooms are often hidden under shrubs, dead leaves, in dense grass and other hidden places so it’s helpful to have a walking staff or some random stick to gently spread everything that covers the mushrooms without damaging them during your mushroom hunt.

 Forget about wild mushroom foraging and just buy your mushrooms